Comparison

 How Does Weight Loss Efficacy Compare Between Wegovy and Zepbound?

-Zepbound (tirzepatide) achieves approximately 20-25% body weight loss versus Wegovy's 15-17%, though individual results vary based on dosing, adherence, and metabolic factors.
+Wegovy (semaglutide) and Zepbound (tirzepatide) are both FDA-approved for chronic weight management but work through different receptor mechanisms; individual results vary based on dosing, adherence, and metabolic factors.

 How Do Wegovy and Zepbound Work Differently in the Body?